morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 The bad:

-- The adapter will not work with any of the USB3 extention cables that I have.
+- This adapter will not work with any of the USB3 extention cables or powered USB3 hubs that I have.
 This is likely a power issue that is a result of engineering.
 I consider good compatibility with extention cables a must with USB WiFi adapters so that the adapter can be positioned for best reception.
-You may have to plug this adapter into a port on your system.
+You may have to plug this adapter into a port on your system for it to work.
 - The case of the adapter is too wide.
 If you plug it directly in a usb port on a Raspberry Pi, there is no way to use the port to the side.
 Bad design.
 - The range of this adapter is not as good as I would like.
 I would catagorize it as a medium range adapter.
-It can work through a wall but the range is not impressive on any of the bands.
+It can work through a wall but the range is not impressive on any of the tested bands.
 - AP mode works well with the 5 GHz band but does not function with the 2.4 GHz band.
 Likely a driver issue.
 - Bluetooth does not function.
 Still investigating the cause.